Project-MONAI/VISTA/README.md

 ## License

 The codebase is under Apache 2.0 Licence.
+The model weight is under special NVIDIA license.

 ## Reference